UNINETTSigma2/documentation/nird_archive/user-guide.md

 - You will receive an email once the upload has completed.
 The email will report whether the upload was successful and how much data was uploaded.

-**NOTE:** that once a dataset has been archived using the *ArchiveDataset* script it is considered closed and it is not possible to add more files to the dataset.
+**NOTE:** that once a dataset has been archived using the *ArchiveDataset* script it is considered closed, and it is not possible to add more files to the dataset.
 You will need to create a new dataset if you wish to update the dataset.

 ### Modifying the dataset's data